FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 2. Removal of hypernyms in the attributes benefits models that don't capture the semantics of words like the baseline (e.g., BM-25)
 3. The domain used is unlike any the models.
 5.3 aims to show this isn't the case, but the experiment uses a split with new attributes.
 So it's fundamentally a different distribution of the dataset.
-It would not be shocking if the model couldn't learn $p(y|x)$ given how different p(x) is.
+It would not be shocking if the model couldn't learn $p(y|x)$ given how different $p(x)$ is.
 This isn't accounted for in their explanation.

-For me the best example of this is that the colbert results are quite a bit better than single embeddings, but still lower than BM-25.
+For me the best example of this is that the [ColBERT](https://arxiv.org/abs/2004.12832) results are quite a bit better than single embeddings, but still lower than BM-25.
-Given how Colbert is said to transfer domains better <!-- TODO: Include citation -->
+Given how Colbert is said to transfer domains better (I've heard this on twitter from the late interactions fans, but don't have a citation atm)
 I think difference can be accounted for by the three reasons listed above.

 Beyond the construction of the dataset, how its evaluated is very odd.
 The authors aim to show that dimensional is a limiting factor.
 To this end they use a combination of different models, including about half that aren't trained with MRL.
 Moreover those that are trained with MRL aren't trained to go as low as they do, <!-- todo: get a citation for this if correct -->
-so the results shown are unsuprising and could be explained by experimental design issues.
+so the results shown are unsurprising and could be explained by experimental design issues.

 ### Missed Opportunities